 Is Athens safe to travel alone

 In general, someone who is traveling alone will always need to be a bit more careful than people who are vacationing as a group.
-Just make sure that you pay attention when you're touring around alone, especially at night, since you won't have anyone else looking out for you.
+Just make sure that you pay attention when you're touring around alone, especially at night.
 The good news is that Athens is a very safe city, even for solo travelers.
 As long as you take normal precautions and keep an eye on your personal belongings then you'll have no risk to your safety.

 Sometimes vacationing alone is more dangerous for a solo female traveler than a man, but you'll find Athens safe and welcoming for everyone.
 Women travelers will be fine exploring most of the city on their own.
-We've compiled data and ranked Athens 15th on the Bounce Women Travel Safety Index, with the exception of a few neighborhoods which we'll highlight soon.
-If you do go out for a few drinks at a bar make sure that you're responsible and careful around strangers.
-Overall, solo female travelers can have a great trip here!
+We've compiled data and ranked Athens 15th on the Bounce Women Travel Safety Index, so overall, solo female travelers can have a great trip here!

 Safest neighborhoods in Athens